Table of Contents

 -

-Warnings should be displayed when the user:
+Warnings should be displayed when the user:- makes an image into a button

 - forgets to enter an ALT text description